ZahraRajabi-creator/Portfolio-Design-and-Fabrication/Exercise_8/README.md

 After selecting the appropriate print settings, the model was sliced successfully.

-The complete slicer project is included in the **files** folder (`.3mf`) and contains all print settings, orientation, supports, and slicing parameters used for the final print.
+The complete slicer project is included in the **Files** folder (`.3mf`) and contains all print settings, orientation, supports, and slicing parameters used for the final print.

 ## Print Settings